In 10% Happier author Dan Harris shares his journey into meditation and mindfulness, and how it helped him improve his life.

 No need to go to India, tripping on LSD or becoming a guru.

-I especially recommend 10% Happier for people who are very driven -if you’re reading this website chances that you are- and that also suffer from stress.
+I especially recommend 10% Happier for people who are very driven -if you’re reading this website, chances that you are-, and people who might suffer from stress by overwork.